Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 Soon, in 1885, V. M. Bekhterev organized a similar laboratory in Russia.

-One psychologist compared the picture of consciousness with a flowering meadow: visual images, auditory impressions, emotional states and thoughts, memories, desires - all this can be in the mind at the same time.
-A particularly clear and distinct area stands out in the field of consciousness - the “field of attention”, the “focus of consciousness”; outside it there is an area whose contents are indistinct, vague, undivided - this is the "periphery of consciousness".
-The contents of consciousness filling both described areas of consciousness are in continuous motion.
-Wundt's experiments with the metronome showed that the monotonous clicks of the metronome in human perception are involuntarily rhythmic, that is, consciousness is rhythmic in nature, and the organization of the rhythm can be either arbitrary or and involuntary.
+One psychologist compared the picture of consciousness to a flowering meadow: visual images, auditory impressions, emotional states And thoughts, memories, desires - all this can be in consciousness at the same time.
+In the field of consciousness, a particularly clear and distinct area stands out - the “field of attention”, the “focus of consciousness”; outside of it there is an area whose contents are indistinct, vague, undifferentiated - this is the “periphery of consciousness.”
+The contents of consciousness that fill both described areas of consciousness are in continuous movement.
+Wundt's experiments with the metronome showed that the monotonous clicks of the metronome in human perception are involuntarily rhythmic, i.e. consciousness is rhythmic in nature, and the organization of rhythm can be either arbitrary or And involuntary.
 Wundt tried to study such a characteristic of consciousness as its volume.
-The experiment showed that a series of eight double beats of a metronome (or of 16 separate sounds) is a measure of the volume of consciousness.
-Wundt believed that psychology should find the elements of consciousness, decompose the complex dynamic picture of consciousness into simple, further indivisible parts.
-Wundt declared individual impressions, or sensations, to be the simplest elements of consciousness.
+The experiment showed that a series of eight double metronome beats (or 16 separate sounds) is a measure of the volume of consciousness.
+Wundt believed that psychology must find the elements of consciousness, decompose the complex dynamic picture of consciousness into simple, further indivisible parts.
+Wundt declared individual impressions or sensations to be the simplest elements of consciousness.
 Sensations are objective elements of consciousness.
-There are also subjective elements of consciousness, or feeling.
+There are also subjective elements of consciousness, or feelings.
 Wundt proposed 3 pairs of subjective elements: pleasure - displeasure, excitement - calmness, tension - discharge.
-All human feelings are formed from a combination of subjective elements, for example, joy is pleasure and exaltation.
+All human feelings are formed from a combination of subjective elements, for example, joy is pleasure and opportunity.

 Psychological